-The financial statements have been prepared in accordance with New Zealand Generally Accepted Accounting Practice ("NZ GAAP") and Tier 2 POE Accounting Standards.
-They comply with New Zealand equivalents to International Financial Reporting Standards Reduced Disclosure Regime ("NZIFRS RDR") and other applicable Financial Reporting Standards, as appropriate for profit-oriented entities.
+The financial statements are prepared in accordance with New Zealand Generally Accepted Accounting Practice ("NZ GAAP") and Tier 1 POE Accounting Standards.
+They comply with New Zealand International Financial Reporting Standards and other applicable Financial Reporting Standards, as appropriate for profit-oriented entities.